 The goal of the Middle School Learning Group is to continue the growth and knowledge of middle schoolers so that they can gain an introductory understanding of the topics that will be covered in confirmation.
 We do this through various service learning opportunities, and lesson based discussion.

 Confirmation Ministry (Middle Schoolers, 6th – 8th grade)

 When: Sunday afternoons during the school year and retreats

 Location: Fellowship Hall

 At Faith Lutheran Church, we believe informed faithful individuals make better disciples.
 Therefore, we take time each week during the school year to teach our youth the basics of the faith and teach them Christian living.
 We teach and instill faith development based on three assumptions that are backed by research.
 We believe that…

 - Faith is taught at home,

 - Faith is instilled by parents and close family members,

 - The church is a partner with families and individuals in faith formation.

 Confirmation is an in-depth faith development program geared for middle school (6th – 8th grade) youth.
 We focus on basic Christian concepts (Trinity, sanctification, salvation, etc) and the foundations of our Lutheran heritage (The Creed, the Reformation, Martin Luther, Augsburg Confession, The Bible, etc).
-We teach these concepts through small groups, fun and faithful activities, service projects, weekend retreats, one-week summer mission trip and family activities at home.
+We teach these concepts through small groups, fun and faithful activities, service projects, weekend retreats, one-week summer mission trips, and family activities at home.